your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/ranger/ranger.md

 At 15th level, you gain one of the following features of your choice.

-- _**Evasion.**_ When you are subjected to an effect, such as a red dragon's fiery breath or a _Lightning Bolt_ spell, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
+- _**Evasion.**_ When you are subjected to an effect, such as a red dragon's fiery breath or a [[lightning_bolt|Lightning Bolt]] spell, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
 - _**Stand Against the Tide.**_ When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.
 - _**Uncanny Dodge.**_ When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.